Making the Elite: Top Jobs, Disparities, and Solutions: Parameter Estimates

 \section{Parameter Estimates}

 In this section, I quantify student and employer willingness to pay for key characteristics.
-To do so, I scale the coefficients of interest by the coefficients on wages in student and firm utility.
+To do so, I scale the coefficients of interest by the coefficient on wage in either student or firm utility.